Governance & Sustainability

 A risk management and internal control framework has been established which covers the Group’s risk assessment process and internal controls, with oversight and reporting on the effectiveness of this function.
 There were no significant risk management and internal control failings or weaknesses which resulted in material losses or contingencies during the financial year.

-The Statement on Risk Management and Internal Control set out on pages 63 and 64 of the 2022 Annual Report provides a more detailed description of the state of risk management and internal controls.
+The Statement on Risk Management and Internal Control set out on pages 57 and 58 of this annual report provides a more detailed description of the state of risk management and internal controls.

 PRINCIPLE C – INTEGRITY IN CORPORATE REPORTING AND MEANINGFUL RELATIONSHIP WITH STAKEHOLDERS